digital-asset/daml/docs/source/getting-started/installation.rst

 1. Install the dependencies
 ***************************

-The SDK currently runs on MacOS or Linux.
-For Windows support, we recommend installing the SDK on a virtual machine running Linux.
+The SDK currently runs on Windows, MacOS or Linux.

 You need to install: